 Dr Falk Awards Ireland

-As coronavirus continues to spread across the country, the coming weeks will be unpredictable, therefore we have decided to move the Dr Falk Awards 2020 deadline to 20/9/20.
-All categories, entry criteria & prizes will remain the same and we look forward to presenting these awards to our winners later this year.
-We will, of course, keep you fully updated on this page.
+Please be aware that the Dr Falk Awards 2020 deadline is 20/9/20.
+All categories, entry criteria & prizes remain the same and we look forward to presenting these awards to our winners later this year.

 The Dr Falk / Guts UK Awards, in partnership with the charity Guts UK, have been running since 2007, to reward and encourage UK based doctors, nurses and dieticians who have demonstrated excellence within the fields of gastroenterology and hepatology.